Application Hearing

 At the Hearing

-At the chambers hearing, both parties will have an opportunity to present their cases to the judge or master.
+At the chambers hearing, both parties will have an opportunity to present their cases to the judge or associate judge.
 Do not interrupt the other side.
 You will have your opportunity to speak.

 Steps in presenting your case: